-Once reopened in 2023, the new hall will be equipped with state-of-the-art digital sound and lighting technology, and will have a capacity of up to 1823 patrons.
+Once reopened in the 2023-24 season, the new hall will be equipped with state-of-the-art digital sound and lighting technology, and will have a capacity of up to 1823 patrons.
 Embedded inside the performance chamber is a full-sized Robert Morton pneumatic pipe organ.

 The Jacobs Music Center’s Copley Symphony Hall began life as The Fox Theatre movie palace in 1929, part of the famous nationwide Fox Theatres chain.
 It became the property of the San Diego Symphony in 1984 and was extensively renovated at that time.